MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 1. In Compliance Manager, go to the **Improvement actions** page.

-2. Select the checkbox next to the improvement actions you want to update, then select the **Export** command, located above the list of actions.
+2. Select the checkbox next to the improvement actions you want to update, then select the **Export actions** command, located above the list of actions.

 3. An Excel file will download, which contains all the data related to the actions.
 Open the file and refer to the formatting instructions on the tab labeled **How to update actions.**

-4. Add or edit the information on the **Action Update** tab of the spreadsheet according to the formatting instructions.
+4. Edit the information on the **Action Update** tab of the spreadsheet according to the formatting instructions.
 Then save your updated version of the Excel file to your computer.

 5. On the **Improvement actions** page, select the **Update actions** command, located above the list of actions.
 This action will open an improvement actions update wizard.